+44 (0)7902 114070

 Just a short drive or moderate walk to stunningly beautiful Talkin Tarn with its breathtaking beauty, tranquillity level walk, tearoom, toilets, water activities and playground for younger children.
 An amazing day out for all the family.

-Gelt Woods, Brampton Cumbria,
+Gelt Woods, Brampton Cumbria

 Rippling water, woodland and wildlife, a beautiful, relaxing walk straight from your front door.
 Full details of this walk and many other walks can be found in the cottage and on the Brampton Parish council website - Local Walks & Rights Of Way check out their "local walks, section".